Acidhouzee/goit-js-hw-08/README.en.md

 1. Make sure you have an LTS version of Node.js installed on your computer.
    [Download and install](https://nodejs.org/en/) if needed.
 2. Clone this repository.
-3. Change the folder name from `parcel-project-template` to the name of your project.
+3. Change the folder name from `goit-js-hw-08` to the name of your project.
 4. Create a new empty GitHub repository.
 5. Open the project in VSCode, launch the terminal and link the project to the GitHub repository [by instructions](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#changing-a-remote-repositorys-url).